xrarch/aisix/README.md

 ## Booting

-Run the following command with the LIMNstation emulator (`./vm/`) in your current directory:
+Run one of the following commands, with the LIMNstation emulator (`./vm/`) in your current directory.

 Again, replace `disk.img` with the name of your aisix disk image.

+Graphical boot (recommended, cooler):
 `./vm/vm.sh -dks ./disk.img`

+Headless (serial port) boot:
+`./vm/headless.sh -dks ./disk.img`

 If you're doing a graphical boot, press `.` at the graphical box, and then type `2` and press enter to drop into the firmware prompt.